HealloUK/heallo-web/src/pages/treatments/tummy-tuck-abdominoplasty.md

 image: /img/treatments/tummy-1.jpg
 title: Tummy Tuck (Abdominoplasty)
 price: 5000
-duration: 2-5 hours
+duration: 2-4 hours
 anesthesia: General
-recovery: 2-4 weeks
+recovery: 4-6 weeks
-result: 22 months
+result: 2-3 months
 description: >-
-  Rhinoplasty is a surgical procedure that can improve the appearance of your nose.
-It can correct functional problems with your nose, such as difficulty breathing, and it can also improve the overall symmetry of your face.
-Rhinoplasty is typically performed by a plastic surgeon and requires general anesthesia.
-Recovery time varies depending on the extent of surgery, but most people are able to return to work within one week.
+  A tummy tuck, also known as abdominoplasty, is a surgical procedure that removes excess skin and fat from the abdomen.
+This surgery is one of the most common procedures there is, and it can be helpful for people who have gained weight or had children.
+During a tummy tuck, the surgeon will make a horizontal incision across the lower abdomen.
+The excess skin and fat will then be removed, and the abdominal muscles may be tightened.
 whenconsider:
-        - Aiming for a better proportion and a more appealing look
-        - Restoring the symmetry of the breasts
-        - Post-pregnancy, massive weight loss and aging
+        - Excess skin and tissue due to pregnancy or weight loss
 expectations:
-        - Improved balance, shape and symmetry
+        - Improved appearance
-        - Youthful appearance
+        - Improved posture
         - Enhanced self-confidence
 ---